bcdtv/EC504-Project/README.md

  - each method is tested seperately
  - prints results to stdout

-**VEB Tree**
-command: make test-veb
- - asks for display option, set display off for large values of N
- - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
- - tests vEB tree methods for correctness
- - each method is tested seperately
- - prints results to stdout

 **Binary Search Tree**
 command: make test-bst
  - asks for display option, set display off for large values of N